-Thank you for your interest in Phily Improv Theater’s Training Center classes.
+Thank you for your interest in Phily Improv Theater’s Training Center courses.
 We are very excited to have you begin or continue your training with us.

-With that in mind, we ask that you read and agree to our Terms & Conditionsof Enrollment before you compete registration for a class.
+With that in mind, we ask that you read and agree to our Terms & Conditions of Enrollment before you compete registration for any course.

 There are no refunds.
 No exceptions.
 All sales are final.

 Our classes rely on group participation, and absences will affect your growth, as well as the growth of your classmates.
-We ask that you attend every class within the session and arrive on time.
-If you miss more than TWO (2) classes, you will not be permitted to perform in the class show.
+We ask that students try to attend every class within the session and arrive on time.
+Students who miss more than TWO (2) classes will fail the course, not be able to participate in the class graduation show, and may be asked not to attending remaining class sessions.

 Philly Improv Theater’s classes are held in a supportive, non-threatening and creative environment.
 In order to achieve this, students are asked to agree to certain rules in regards to course conduct before enrolling.
 Inappropriate conduct includes, but is not limited to: